shikhharsiingh/accident_detection/README.md

 > Now, we will create the labels.csv files

 ### Labels csv generation
-<b>Note:</b> Make sure that you have split your xml files between your train and test folders in the images directory and created a dat directory in your model_trainig directory.
+<b>Note:</b> Make sure that you have split your xml files between your train and test folders in the images directory and created a dat directory in your model_training directory.

 Open a new terminal
 ~~~